-JFC-Micro provides assistance to overcome issues which financial institutions in developing countries face through technical collaboration by Official Development Assistance (ODA).
+JFC-Micro provides assistance to overcome issues which financial institutions in developing countries face through technical cooperation by Official Development Assistance (ODA).
 This assistance has been implemented by sharing our accumulated credit analysis know-how on micro/small businesses.
 In details, we are conducting seminars concerning SME finance in the foreign countries and in Japan in cooperation with Policy Research Institute, Ministry of Finance.
 To date, these have been implemented in Viet Nam, Malaysia, Laos, Myanmar, and Cambodia.
+Here is an overview of our technical cooperation to the SME Bank of Cambodia.